 The pastors may maintain a membership list, including names, dates of birth, with yes/no entries for baptism, profession of faith, and statement of good standing.
 This membership list is not to be confused with a general church directory.

-Only members age 18 years and older are eligible to participate in congregational votes.
+Only members age 18 years and older are eligible to participate in congregational votes and only after completing the membership process described above.

 We welcome into membership those who can affirm our statement of faith on baptism but who also accept the covenantal view of infant baptism, understanding that 1) in no way does baptism impart grace, regeneration, forgiveness, or salvation to the one being baptized and 2) GFC only teaches and practices the baptism of believers.